 “The conduct at issue in criminal cases is generally more serious than civil cases and frequently involves intent,” says Peter Anderson, a Washington, D.C. civil litigation attorney.
 “Civil cases frequently involve negligent conduct.”

 For example, a person intentionally killing another person is a criminal offense.
-A civil offense, on the other hand, often looks more like someone failing to follow city code and clear snow from a sidewalk which results in someone slipping and getting hurt.
-Failing to shovel in most cases doesn’t live up to the standard of a criminal act, but it is against the rules and gives the person harmed an avenue for seeking justice for damages.
+A civil offense, on the other hand, often looks more like someone failing to follow city code—not clearing snow from a sidewalk that results in someone slipping and getting hurt, for example.
+Failing to shovel, in most cases, doesn’t live up to the standard of a criminal act, but it is against the rules and gives the person harmed an avenue for seeking justice for damages.

 Civil law vs. criminal law: Punishment

 Another important distinction between civil and criminal law is the type of penalty paid for being found guilty.
 In a criminal case, if the individual charged with a crime loses the case, they’re likely facing incarceration or some type of probation.
-For civil cases, the resolution to a case doesn’t result in the “losing” party going to jail; often the judgement results in a financial penalty or an order to change behavior.
+For civil cases, the resolution to a case doesn’t result in the “losing” party going to jail.
+Often, the judgment results in a financial penalty and/or an order to change behavior.

-Civil suits are often also settled outside of the courtroom.
-This typically includes a substantial payment to the accuser in exchange for the suit being dropped, and the defendant admitting to no wrongdoing.
+Civil suits are also often settled outside of the courtroom.
+This typically includes a substantial payment to the accuser in exchange for the suit being dropped and the defendant admitting to limited or no wrongdoing.

 Civil law vs. criminal law: Burden of proof